jronallo/iiif-image/readme.md

 The goal is to have `iiif-image` be compliant with all levels of [version 2.1](http://iiif.io/api/image/2.1/compliance/) of the API.
 It is not there yet.
 The following is what I believe to be the current compliance level.

 `ImageRequestParser` should be able to extract parameters from all valid Image Request URLs.
-It does not enforce any quality or format as this is left up to the server to determine what it wants to support.
-This also means that qualities and formats not mentioned in the specification will be treated like any other value.
+It does not enforce anything like quality or format as this is left up to the server to determine what it wants to support.
+This also means that qualities and formats not mentioned in the specification will be treated like any other value from the perspective of the parser.
+A `Validator` is provided which can check the validity of the request parameters that a parser creates.
+This allows for validity checks early on in a request.
+A `Validator` if it also has image information can also check whether the requested region is out of bounds.

 `InformerJP2Kakadu` ought to provide most (all?) of the information needed about an image without having to know about the particulars of the image server.
+To create a full Image Information Response this needs to be combined with data about the server.
+A `InfoJSONCreator` can be used to create a full info.json response.

 `ExtractorJP2Kakadu` is believed to comply with Level 0 in all aspects but some parameters at a higher level.